 Less obvious than the structures on Jebel Sebekhi are two towers built with monumental stone blocks.
 Though one being excavated by the University of Sorbonne lies outside the modern boundary wall the other is easily visited as it lies less than 400m north-west of the Salut hill.

 Largely covered by silt from wadi floods this tower, when excavated, included not only the Bronze Age commonly associated with similar towers in Oman but additional external walling from the Iron Age.
 In common with most comparable towers in Oman there is a central well.

-Associated with Salut’s Early Iron Age is a Falaj, one of Oman’s man-made irrigation system, whose underground channel extends for over 4kms north of the site, tapping the aquifer of Wadi Bahla.
-This ancient irrigation system may have been a sophisticated adaptation to climate change throughout the Middle East.
+Associated with Salut’s Early Iron Age is a Falaj, one of Oman’s man-made irrigation systems, whose underground channel extends for over 4kms north of the site, tapping the aquifer of Wadi Bahla.
+This ancient irrigation system may have been a sophisticated adaptation to climate change occurring throughout the Middle East.

 Archaeological Site of Salut appears to have had cultic associations with snakes, looking very similar to Oman saw-scaled viper (Echis omanensis) with both bronze and pottery examples.
 Other artefacts found have been bronze ladles, arrow heads, pottery, stone cylinder seals (from the tower N-W of Salut’s hill) and Carnelian beads.